uber/h3-py/readme.md

 Python bindings for the
 [H3 Core Library](https://github.com/uber/h3).

-For API reference, please see the
+For API reference, see the
 [H3 Documentation](https://h3geo.org/).